Is Ba Oh 2 An Acid Or Base

 The reactions of barium hydroxide further support its classification as a base.

 1. Neutralization Reactions: Barium hydroxide reacts with acids in neutralization reactions to form barium salts and water.
-For example, it reacts with hydrochloric acid (HCl) as follows:
+Here's one way to look at it: it reacts with hydrochloric acid (HCl) as follows:

 Ba(OH)₂ (aq) + 2HCl (aq) → BaCl₂ (aq) + 2H₂O (l)